fbirn/automatic_backup_linux/README.md

-Fabio Birnegger
-Automatic Backup Script for Linux
+Automatic Backup Script for Linux by Fabio Birnegger

 ----- Description -----
 #backup.sh: This Script is able to automatically create a backupfile of the home directory of one or more users.
 It enrypts and signs the created file.
 It also does a Sanity check and counts the total number of back upped items.